I’ll Settle for James Marsden.

 6. ‘Indecent Proposal’: Maybe you saw it the first time, when it was called ‘Honeymoon in Vegas’.

 Only a year apart, both movies are about a couple in love who go to Vegas and gamble, but when they lose money, an older man offers a large sum of money to sleep with the woman.
 ‘Honeymoon’ is silly and funny and ‘Indecent Proposal’ is more sexy and depressing like most Adrian Lyne films.
-In both movies, the women fall for the older man but we don’t know if it’s because she a gold-digger or because their men pimped them out!
+In both movies, the women fall for the older man but we don’t know if it’s because she a gold-digger or because their original men pimped them out!
 Either way, the moral of the story is, don’t gamble when your ass is broke!

 P.S.
 Demi Moore being offered $1 Million is way more realistic than Sarah Jessica Parker being offered $65,000.
 Or even $1.